Cecilia8989/FundamentalsOfDataAnalysis/README.md

-# Fundamentals Of DataAnalysis CeciliaPastore
+# Fundamentals Of Data Analysis CeciliaPastore
 Fundamental Of Data Analytics Repository

 - this is a list